ianshk/varia/README.md

-## Create a headless design system using React Aria, Tailwind CSS, and Class Variance Authority for variants.
+## Create a headless design system using React Aria, Tailwind CSS, and cva for variants.

 # Problem